Disclosure Games with Large Evidence Spaces: Disclosure Games

 The sender's payoff \(u_S(a,\omega)=a\) depends only on the receiver's action.
-Given the assumption on the receiver's payoff, the sender wants to persuade the receiver that the state is good.
-Specifically, her evidence endowment \(e\) or the realized state \(\omega\) is payoff irrelevant to the sender.
+Given the assumption on the receiver's payoff, the sender has an incentive to persuade the receiver that higher states are more likely.
+Specifically, the evidence endowment \(e\) or the realized state \(\omega\) is payoff irrelevant to the sender.